-MILK AND ITS MANUFACTURE INTO BUT-
+MILK AND ITS MANUFACTURE INTO BUT TER.

-At the last meeting of the Chenango Farmer's Club, rion.
-S. E. Lewis, of Preston, rend a paper on "Milk and its Manufacture into Butter and Cheese."
-The essayist first spoke of the importance of procuring and keeping the milk pure and free from taint or odors, in order to make a fine article of butter or cheese.
+At the last meeting of the Chenango Farmer's Club, Hon.
+S. E. Lewis, of Pres-ton, read a paper on "Milk and its Manu-facture into Butter and Cheese."
+The es-sayist first spoke of the importance of procuring and keeping the milk pure and free from taint or odors, in order to make a fine article of butter or cheese.
 No fluid was more sensitive to it surroundings than milk.

 THE RISING OF CREAM.

-The fat or butter in milk is in small globules, and these are caseine membrane, and are lighter than the ordinary fluid congreatly influenced by the condition of the mostphere.
-In a clear, dry atmosphere, the wind northwest, the cream will rise clean in the milk in half the time that it will take it to rise in a damp atmosphere with the wind south.
+The fat or butter in milk is in small globules, and these are caseine membrane, and are lighter than the ordinary fluid conrepensed by the condition of the - Ima clear, dry atmosphere, the wind northwest, the cream will rise clean in the milk in half the time that it will take it to rise in a damp atmosphere with the wind south.
 In this latter condition of the atmosphere the small globules of the cream hang in the milk.
-In a favorable atmosphere the cream will readily rise in deep settings; but in an unfavorable condition of the atmosphere more oream will be obtained from the same quantity of milk in the same time from shallow settings.
+In a favorable atmosphere the cream will readily rise in deep settings; but in an unfavorable condition of the atmosphere more orean will be obtained from the same que city of milk in the same time from shallow settings.

 PREPARING CREAM FOR CHURNING.

-Cream should always be churned in its first noid, and never be allowed to stand and whey off.
+Groam should always be churned in its first noid, and never be allowed to stand and whey off.
+The temperature of the cream whey on.
 The temperature of the cream should be from 58 deg., to 62 deg., varied according to the temperature of the room when churned.
 The temperature of the buttermilk when the butter is churned should not be above 65 deg. for fine butter.
 There should always be milk enough skimmed in with the cream to give the butter a bright, clean look when churned.
 Butter churned from cream skimmed close, free from milk, will have an oily look when it comes.
 Cream skimmed from different milkings should be mixed from four to six hours or more before churning in the same churn at the same time.
-The caseine sacks which hold the globules of butter in the cream, will not be of the same chemical conditions as to their toughness or tenderness in the different creams, consequently the sacks will not break and form into butter at the same time, hence a loss of butter in the buttermilk.
+The caseine sacks which hold the globules of butter in the oream, will not be of the same chemical conditions as to their toughness or tenderness in the different creams, consequently the sacks will not break and form into butter at the same time, hence a loss of butter in the buttermilk.
 Should be mixed long enough to become one cream.
-THE HANDEING OF BUTTER
+THE HANDLING OF BUTTER